StanfordMIMI/Merlin/documentation/report_generation.md

 > ⚠️ **Important: Disk Space Required**
 >
 > The model weights are approximately **25 GB**.
 During the first run, these weights will be downloaded to a cache directory located at `merlin/models/checkpoints`.
+If you run the `report_generation_demo.py` file then the model weights will be stored in `documentation/checkpoints`.
 Please ensure you have sufficient disk space available before initializing the model.

 ______________________________________________________________________